 Nagatomo: 7.5 - The left sided defender had a big job against Rommedahl's pace and trickery and he snuffed out Denmark's biggest danger superbly.
 He also had the confidence to foray forward.
 An unsung hero of tonight's performance.

-Abe: 7 - He complemented the more expressive players in the midfield excellently and was everywhere in front of his defense, utilizing his experience and know-how.
+Abe: 7 - He complemented the more expressive players in the midfield excellently and was everywhere in front of his defence, utilising his experience and know-how.
 Even had the confidence to go forward on occasion.

 Matsui: 8 - He was brilliant in the midfield, winning the ball and delivering it to those further forward.
 A number of his exquisite passes penetrated the Danish defence like a knife through butter.
 On this evidence, he won't be at Grenoble next term.